 You have an STD.
-The STD may cause sores or other health problems that increase your vulnerability to new infections.
+The STD may cause sores or other health problems that increase your risk of new infections.
 Your risk will stay high unless you change the behaviors that put you at risk of the current infection.

 Left untreated, certain STDs can lead to cancer or even death.
 Some can harm unborn babies whose mothers are infected.
-Others can cause sterility (not being able to have children).
+Others can cause you to not be able to have children (sterility) or can affect changes in behavior or your ability to think.
 You can prevent these problems with safer sex, regular checkups, and early treatment.
 Always use a latex condom when you have sex.
 Get tested if you’re at risk.
 And get treated early if you have an STD.